 Play the Pipa in GarageBand for iPhone

 The pipa is a lute used in Chinese classical music.
 It has four strings (tuned A-D-E-A from low to high) and is played with finger picks.
 Plucking the strings is called pi outward and pa inward.
-You can press down on the strings to add vibrato, and you can also bend strings while playing.
+You can press down on the strings to add vibrato, and you can also bend and strum strings while playing.
 An important technique called Lunzhi involves rapidly plucking the string with different fingers while fretting a note.

 Open the Pipa